aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/page-setup-and-printing-options/_index.md

    1. [Download](https://downloads.aspose.com/cells/javascript-cpp) Aspose.Cells for JavaScript via C++.
    1. Install it on your development computer.
       All Aspose components, when installed, work in evaluation mode.
 The evaluation mode has no time limit and it only injects watermarks into produced documents.
-1. Create a project:
+2. Create a project:
    1. Start your JavaScript environment.
    1. Create a new console application.
       This example will show a JavaScript console application, but you can use C++ bindings too.
-1. Add references:
+3. Add references:
-   1. This example uses Aspose.Cells so add a reference to that component to the project.
+   1. This example uses Aspose.Cells, so add a reference to that component to the project.
 For example:
       …\Program Files\Aspose\Aspose.Cells\Bin\JavaScript-Cpp\Aspose.Cells.node
-1. Write the application that invokes the API:
+4. Write the application that invokes the API:

 ```html
 <!DOCTYPE html>